 Best 10-Person

-With a peak height of 78 inches and 140 square feet of floor space, the Ozark Trail Dark Rest is one of the roomiest instant pop-up tents out there.
+This extra-large pop-up tent has a peak height of 78 inches and 140 square feet of floor space.
 However, it has a lot more to celebrate than size alone.

 The most lovable attribute the OT Dark Rest boasts is its “dark room” technology, which effectively blocks out 90% of sunlight.
 This helps to keep things cool inside on hot days and lets you carry on getting your beauty sleep long after the sun rises.